expresspigeon/blog/src/content/posts/2013/go-wild-making-buttons-in-your-email-campaigns.md

 ### Design & customize your button

-Customize the look and feel of your button to match your newsletter's aesthetics by selecting your button color, corners radius, font type, text size, and text color.
+Customize the look and feel of your button to match your newsletter&apos;s aesthetics by selecting your button color, corners radius, font type, text size, and text color.
 Notice that as you add and remove button text, your button automatically changes size.
-When you're ready to insert your button, click "Save" and your button appears in the selected section location.
+When you&apos;re ready to insert your button, click "Save" and your button appears in the selected section location.